For more info on how the Youth program will be organized this year for TAF 2020 Online, please refer to our program overview page for Youth Online.

 The Youth Program is designed for those who have completed grades 9-12.
 Individuals going into their first year of college are also welcome in this program as well.

-By growing together, TAF hopes that the Youth program gives campers pride in their Taiwanese heritage and the confidence they need to reach their fullest potential as they enter adulthood.
+By growing together, TAF hopes the Youth program can provide campers with pride in their Taiwanese heritage and with the confidence they need to reach their fullest potential as they enter adulthood.

 A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group Time, where campers discuss their thoughts and learnings from the morning.
 In the afternoon, Youth campers put their ‘Big Sib’ hat on by interacting with their Junior and/or JH camper, then practice their swing choir choreography or choir song for TAF Night.

 We also develop programming specifically for this age group, which includes Advisor-Led workshops on topics such as Cooking, ‘What to Expect in College’, and Asian American Topics in History.
 Finally, we engage Youth campers’ skills and talents through team-oriented sessions, including The TAF Amazing Race, Lip-Sync Battle, The NewlyPaired Advisor Game, and beyond.